Bankruptcy and statehood: two hot topics at Puerto Rico hearings

-SAN JUAN (Reuters) - As Puerto Rico desperately seeks to stabilize its crumbling economy, two issues have come to the fore: the immediate question of whether it can file for bankruptcy, and the longer-term debate about its status as a U.S. commonwealth.
+SAN JUAN, Oct 22 (Reuters) - As Puerto Rico desperately seeks to stabilize its crumbling economy, two issues have come to the fore: the immediate question of whether it can file for bankruptcy, and the longer-term debate about its status as a U.S. commonwealth.

 Both issues were discussed at a hearing on Puerto Rico’s $72 billion debt crisis, held on Thursday by the U.S. Senate Committee on Energy and Natural Resources.